hthreads/hthreads.github.io/people.md

 ## Professors

-{% assign professors = site.staffers | where: "role", "professor" %}
+{% assign professors = site.staffers | where: "role", "Professor" %}
 {% for professor in professors %}
   {{ professor }}
 {% endfor %}